Cédric Blanpain: Biography

 Born in Uccle in 1970.
 Cedric Blanpain attended Collège Saint-Hubert for his secondary education.
 Graduating in 1987, he started medical school with an aim of becoming a psychiatrist.
 As soon as his first year, he started doing research in human physiology at the Institut de Recherche Inter-Disciplinaire en Biologie Moléculaire and was thereafter introduced to molecular biology by Gilbert Vassart, the director of the IRIBHM.

 After graduating summa cum laude from medical school in 1995, Cedric Blanpain started a specialization in internal medicine.
 In the third year, he interrupted his clinical education to focus on research.
 He did his PhD in the lab of Marc Parmentier, dedicated to the study of G-protein coupled receptors.
 During this period, the Parmentier lab characterized the CCR5 GPCR and discovered its role as a co-receptor in HIV infection.
 Cedric Blanpain earned his PhD in 2001 for his work on CCR5 and HIV infection and received the 2002 Galen Award of Pharmacology in recognition of his graduate work.

 After earning his PhD, Cedric Blanpain went back to finish his board certification in internal medicine, sub-specializing in genetics.
 From there on, his career would be entirely dedicated to research.
 In 2002, he earned a fellowship from the Belgian American Educational Foundation to study in the USA (Boat of 2002).
 He did his post-doc with Elaine Fuchs (a lifelong mentor) at the Laboratory of Mammalian Cell Biology and Development of Rockefeller University, studying epidermal stem cells and tissue differentiation.
 The Fuchs lab was one of the few labs then studying epidermal stem cells.
 He was also a long-term fellow of NATO and the Human Frontier Science Program during this period.

 In 2006, he accepted an offer from the Belgian National Research Fund to become an independent group leader at his home institute, the IRIBHM.
 He established the stem cells and cancer lab at ULB, becoming professor in 2013.
 He received a starting grant from the ERC in 2008 and a consolidator grant in 2014.
 He received a career development award from the Human Frontier Science Program.
 Since 2011, he is also an investigator of the Walloon Excellence in Life Science and Biotechnology (WELBIO).
 He pioneered the use of lineage tracing in cancer research.

-Ever since establishing his lab, Blanpain received several international awards, including the EMBO Young Investigator Award and the Liliane Bettencourt Award for Life Sciences 2012.
+Ever since establishing his lab, Blanpain received several international awards, including the EMBO Young Investigator Award and the Liliane Bettencourt Prize for Life Sciences in 2012.

 He has also written several authoritative reviews on stem cells for journals such as Cell, Science, Cell Stem Cell and Nature.